nathanfiedler/meteor-issuetracker/README.md

 Compatibility
 -------------------
-Meteor 0.5.7+
+Meteor 0.6.4.1

 Notes
 -------------------
-* In `server/config.js` and `server/api.js`, you may want to change the default variable values for your project.
+* In `server/config.js`, you may want to change the default variable values for your project.

 * When you create a new user and login, you are not allowed to contribute to any available projects, nor are you allowed to create projects.
 This is by design.